pylint-dev/pylint/doc/reference_guide/plugins.rst

 Pylint provides support for writing two types of extensions.
 First, there is the concept of **checkers**, which can be used for finding problems in your code.
-Secondly, there is also the concept of **transform plugin**, which is a way through which the inference and the capabilities of Pylint can be enhanced and tailored to a particular module, library of framework.
+Secondly, there is also the concept of **transform plugin**, which represents a way through which the inference and the capabilities of Pylint can be enhanced and tailored to a particular module, library of framework.